 Both locations include bunk beds for the kids

-At the Hotel and the Resort, our boys adored the bunk beds (including a trundle, which makes it great for three!)
+At the Hotel and the Resort, our boys adored the guest rooms with bunk beds (including a trundle, which makes it great for three!)

 Our room in the Hotel was arranged in such a way that there was a wall between the bunks and the main bed, and the boys enjoyed a TV just for them.